fb pixel

 3MT Judging Criteria

-The competition judges are asked to evaluate each presentation along two dimensions: Comprehension and Content, and Engagement and Communication.
+The competition judges are asked to evaluate each presentation along each of the following dimensions:

-• Presentation provides an understanding of the background and significance to the research question being addressed
+• Did the presentation provide an understanding of the background and significance to the research question being addressed?

 Presentation Rules and Regulations